 After verifying that there was food wastage in both schools, at a second moment, data were collected on food waste (foods prepared, but not served) and leftovers (foods that remained on the plate and were thrown into the garbage after finishing the meal) during the lunch period.
 To account for food waste (clean) and leftovers, as well as total food wastage, two scales were used (Balmak, model LBC-50 with a capacity of 50 kg; Líder Balanças, model B-160 with a capacity of 60 kg), accurate to two decimal places.
-The prepared and wasted foods were weighed based on the method proposed by Boschini et al., and calculations of percentage of leftovers and food waste, as well as per capita consumption per meal and the average amount of school food wastage per child, were carried out according to Vaz cited by Augustini et al. Wastage monitoring was carried out on 12 days; the first six days before the FNE activities, and the other six during the execution of the FNE activities (Figure 1).
+The prepared and wasted foods were weighed based on the method proposed by Boschini et al.,11 and calculations of percentage of leftovers and food waste, as well as per capita consumption per meal and the average amount of school food wastage per child, were carried out according to Vaz12 cited by Augustini et al.13 Wastage monitoring was carried out on 12 days; the first six days before the FNE activities, and the other six during the execution of the FNE activities (Figure 1).
 All culinary preparations were weighed before being served and after the lunch period, and the difference was used to calculate the food wastage (clean and dirty).
-Simultaneously, participant observation was carried out during the meals, which allowed greater nearness to reality and dialogue with the students, aiming to understand the reasons for the low acceptability of certain preparations and high consumption of others, for example.

-The adherence index (AI) was used to verify the general adherence to the meals served at the school, as well as the adherence to each preparation (rice, beans, protein dish, salad, and garnish) individually.
-This index was calculated from the values found for food waste and leftovers, that is, there was no reference to the hedonic scale test.
-For the calculation, the following equation was used: adherence index (%) = (number of students who consumed the meal/number of students present at school on the day of collection)\100.
-For this AI calculation (%), second helpings were excluded, when taken by the children, to avoid duplicity.
+Simultaneously, participant observation was carried out during the meals, which allowed greater nearness to reality and dialogue with the students, aiming to understand the reasons for the low acceptability of certain preparations and high consumption of others, for example.14 index was calculated from the values found for food waste and leftovers, that is, there was no reference to the hedonic scale test.
+For the calculation, the following equation was used: adherence index (%) = (number of students who consumed the meal/number of students present at school on the day of collection)100.15 For this Al calculation (%), second helpings were excluded, when taken by the children, to avoid duplicity.
 This index made it possible to establish food preferences and understand how each culinary preparation was adhered to in each school.
+15